boshd/rp/README.md

 There are three major components to the system: Redis backing instance, LRU Cache and HTTP Server.

-- Redis
-The Redis instance serves as a key-value data store.
+- Redis: The Redis instance serves as a key-value data store.
 In our case, it is used to retrieve data if the data is not available in our LRU cache.

-- LRU Cache
-This is a local cache built using the Least Recently Used (LRU) algorithm.
+- LRU Cache: This is a local cache built using the Least Recently Used (LRU) algorithm.
 The cache has a pair of configurable env. vars: capacity and expiry duration:
     - Capacity: Maximum number of items that can be held by the local cache.
     - Expiry duration: Maximum amount of time an item can stay in the cache before it expires.
 This happens whenever a get operation is invoked, otherwise it stays unexpired.

-- HTTP Server
-This is a simple HTTP Server using the Base HTTPServer `class Server(ThreadingMixIn, HTTPServer)` class: .
+- HTTP Server: This is a simple HTTP Server using the Base HTTPServer `class Server(ThreadingMixIn, HTTPServer)` class: .
 It has two request handlers: `do_GET` and `do_POST`.

   - `do_GET`: Handles requests from the following paths:
     - `GET /` -- returns if server is up.